TJU-CMC-Org/SingleCell-DREAM/README.md

 ##### Feature selection step
-We modified LASSO workflow as described in our publication, TBA.
+We implemented Lasso-TopX by modifying LASSO workflow as described in our publication, TBA.
 Our code and respective documentation can be found in `LASSO_topX_workflow/R/glmnetExtensionLibrary.R` and is provided as an extension of glmnet package.

-    # Reproduce our gene selection using the modified LASSO workflow using
+    # Reproduce our gene selection using LASSO-topX
-    # the nested cross validation folds.
     # - To select only from the inSitu genes set: useOnlyInSitu <- TRUE.
     # - To select across all genes set: useOnlyInSitu <- FALSE.
-    # Run feature selection process
+    # Run feature selection process - Lasso-TopX
     source(file = "LASSO_topX_workflow/R/LASSO_features_CVs_train.R")

     # Plot error evolution and selected features of one of the provided Nested cross validation folds.